How do Liquid Level Temperature Sensors Work?

 A liquid level temperature sensor is really two different sensors in one device.
 The first is the sensor that operates on the liquid level and the other is for operating in relation to the temperature.
 Depending on the purpose, you could use different float switch technologies for the liquid level in combination with different types of temperature sensors.

 For monitoring and managing operation based on liquid level, the magnetic reed switch is a popular form of float switch and it can be combined with different temperature sensors depending upon the need.
 Common types of temperature switches that can be combined for these applications include thermistors, thermocouples and resistance temperature detectors (RTDs).
-The exact combination of float switch and temperature sensor will depend on the specific application.
+The exact combination of liquid float switch and temperature sensor will depend on the specific application.

 A thermocouple works by measuring the voltage change in a junction of two pieces of wire made from dissimilar metals.
 As the temperature at the probe end changes, it creates an electrical charge that runs to the other end of the thermocouple.
 This change in voltage can then be measured to determine the temperature.